robotarium/robotarium-challenges/README.md

 2. You should initialize your robot to the start position.
 Don't worry about hitting obstacles when initializing your robot to the start position - the server will make sure that your robot is at the 'start' position before running your script.
 Some code that accomplishes this task is in all of the run_aero_challenge files
 3. Fairly straighforward
 4. Make sure you select your challenge on the website under options for each experiment.
+5. All the obstacle utilities will be loaded on the server, so you don't need to copy these functions into your main script.
+Conversely, you could also just submit these files along with your main script.

 # About the run_aero_challenge Scripts